 Remember that an HIV diagnosis doesn’t have to stop you living a full and healthy life.
 With the right treatment and care, you can expect to live just as long as someone who doesn’t have HIV.
 HIV shouldn’t stop you doing the things you want to do in your life.

-Also, once you start treatment and have maintained an undetectable viral load for at least six months, HIV will not be able to pass on to your sexual partners.
+Also, once you start treatment and have maintained an undetectable viral load for at least six months, HIV will not be able to be passed on to your sexual partners.

 Testing positive for HIV often leaves a person overwhelmed with questions and concerns.
 Check out this page for people, tools, counselling and other support that you can access.